-Dairy operations are the primary consumer of high-quality alfalfa hay produced in the AgWest territory.
+Dairy operations are the primary consumer of high-quality alfalfa hay produced in the West.
 Two basic types of dairies exist, with the type influencing demand for hay:

 - Integrated dairies grow most of their own feed.
 This is a traditional style of dairy with land proportionate to the number of cows milked.
 Integrated dairies can better manage feed costs and have the added benefit of using manure from dairy as a source of nutrients for hay/forage production. - Dairies that purchase most of their hay, sometimes referred to as the "California model," require only a small amount of land to operate.
-Producers using this type can focus management and labor on the core business of producing milk.
+Producers of this type can focus management and labor on the core business of producing milk.
 However, these dairies are vulnerable to changing hay prices.

 Exporters purchase or grow their own hay, then compress field-baled hay into "double compressed" or "pressed" bales.
 Exporters may also cube hay for retail sale or export.
 The compressed hay bales are loaded into 20' shipping containers and trucked to ports; the containers are then loaded onto container ships bound for markets around the world.
 Timothy grass comprises as much as half of hay exports, while the remainder is alfalfa or grass-seed straw.
-Hay that does not meet strict export standards is diverted to domestic markets (feedlots, dairies or cow/calf operations).
+Hay that does not meet strict export standards is diverted to domestic markets (feedlots, dairies or cow-calf operations).

 Cow/calf operations normally produce their own hay and will often stockpile it from year to year.
-Supplies of hay stockpiled for the operation depend heavily on the duration and severity of winter.
-Extended periods of snow cover or extremely low temperatures reduce stockpiled hay supplies, as they are required to use more of the supply.
+Use of stockpiled hay depends heavily on the duration and severity of winter.
+Extended periods of snow cover or extremely low temperatures results in increased use and faster depletion of stockpiles.
+Drought and fires also impact hay and pasture availability and productivity.
+These factors often lead cow-calf producers to replenish or supplement hay stocks with outside purchases.